Reviewed by: Brett Willis

-Blake also shows them the new Glengarry “lead cards” which are better than the leads they’re now working from, but explains that those cards are for “closers” so they’ll have to succeed with the poor leads first in order to earn the right to use the good leads.
+Blake also shows them the new Glengarry “lead cards” which are better than the leads they’re now working from, but explains that those cards are for “closers,” so they’ll have to succeed with the poor leads first in order to earn the right to use the good leads.
 These men are veterans who already know their profession’s standard practices including outright deceit, but Blake is pushing them to a new level of ruthlessness which he metaphorically calls “having brass [testicles]” and “making a decision for Christ.”

-The men are desperate, Levene especially so since his daughter can’t get a needed operation until he comes up with the cash.
+The men are desperate, Levene (Jack Lemmon) especially so since his daughter can’t get a needed operation until he comes up with the cash.
 But while Roma keeps making sales, the others spend time and energy complaining about the crummy leads, bad product and high asking prices.
 How is Roma different?
 He does what Blake admonishes the others to do—thinks ABC (Always Be Closing).
 Not limiting himself to the junky leads, he also does cold sales.

 Content Warnings: There’s no overt sexual content and no violence, yet this film is rated R. Why?
-It’s heavy on dialogue, since words are a salesman’s tools; and except for the sticky-sweet presentations to prospective clients, the dialogue is an almost unbroken string of profanity, vulgarity and insults.
+It’s heavy on dialog, since words are a salesman’s tools; and except for the sticky-sweet presentations to prospective clients, the dialogue is an almost unbroken string of profanity, vulgarity and insults.
 Not content with manipulating clients, the salesmen and managers manipulate each other also.
 If you can stand the verbal assault, the film does have several interesting character studies.

 Side notes: This film shows the importance of “lead lists”—lists of names and demographics of people who have some common interest or buying habit that makes them a prime target for a certain product.
 All of us are involuntarily on lead lists created and sold by the phone and utility companies, the DMV etc. We also put ourselves on lead lists every time we enter a giveaway contest, mail in a rebate, or use a grocery store “preferred shopper” card.
 Since the film (in Blake’s speech) uses crossover terminology, I’ll respond likewise.